thex3family/thex3family-website/public/content/unlock-your-potential/principles/perspective-changes-rewards/index.md

 ---
 title: Perspective Changes Rewards
-description: Discover how your changing perspectives influence what rewards will matter to you.
+description: Your changing perspectives influence what rewards will matter to you.
 lang: en
 ---